robotnoises/Bricks/README.md

 3. Navigate to the project root and install the dependencies `npm install`

-4. Compile the SASS into css `grunt build`
+4. Compile the SASS into CSS `grunt build`

-5. The minified css will be here: `./dist/bricks.min.css`
+5. The minified CSS will be here: `./dist/bricks.min.css`

 ## How to use bricks
 1. A `brick` represents a side-by-side container.
 What you put inside a brick is up to you.